 The Right Tools for the Job

 Equipment can make or break a studio setup and in order to give the neighbor’s a peaceful night’s sleep, soundproofing is at the top of the list.
 Another piece of equipment that will minimize the noise and still provide ideal sound quality, is a good set of headphones.
 They usually come with different jacks that allows them to be plugged directly into the amps or through an interface to the recording equipment.
-The recording equipment, speakers, interfaces, microphones, stands, sound desk, and more make up the bulk of studio equipment.
+The recording equipment, record player accessories, speakers, interfaces, microphones, stands, sound desk, and more make up the bulk of studio equipment.
 Producers can also invest in state-of-the-art software that allows them to mix the recordings without hassle or partner up with mixing and master specialists to do it for you.

 It May Just Be the Next Best Thing